viratshastri51/MachineLearningClub_Assignment/README.md

 # MachineLearningClub_Assignment

-ImageNet Classification Report contains a review of the paper.
+ImageNet Classification Report contains a review of the paper (Task-1).
 It also has a solution to Task-2 of the assignment.

 Gaussian Process from scratch contains Python code for the implementation of Gaussian Processes.
 (Task-3)